Large-scale Score-based Variational Posterior Inference for Bayesian Deep Neural Networks: Experiments

-Before we test our method on BNN variational inference tasks, we empirically study the convergence of the proposed approach on several synthetic data settings: Gaussian and non-Gaussian targets $\pi(\theta)$ where the state $\theta$ is not neural net parameters, but simply a vector.
-In these settings, we analyze whether or not the algorithms converge and how fast they converge with respect to the number of score function calls.
+Before testing our method on BNN variational inference tasks, we study the convergence of the proposed approach on several synthetic data settings: Gaussian and non-Gaussian targets $\pi(\theta)$ where the state $\theta$ is not neural net parameters, but simply a random vector.
+We analyze whether or not the algorithms converge and how fast they converge with respect to the number of score function calls.